I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Lawn darts can trace their lineage back 2,500 years when they were called plumbata and were a weapon of war.
 They were weighted spikes that were thrown with the hope they would land in an enemy’s torso.

 Jarts operated on a similar principle, although the target was a plastic ring on a lawn.
 The theoretically non-warlike version appeared in the 1950s and accidents followed fairly quickly thereafter.
 Darts started to pierce human soft tissue as a result of errant throws.

 The manufacturers howled “Unfair” and squirmed out of the ban by promising not to market the darts to kiddies.
-But that didn’t stop the injuries, and then, in 1987, seven-year-old Michelle Snow was killed when a dart penetrated her skull.
-Two other children died and the lawn darts were finally banned for good, although not recalled.
+That didn’t stop the injuries, and then, in 1987, seven-year-old Michelle Snow was killed when a dart penetrated her skull.
+Two other children died and lawn darts were finally banned for good, although not recalled.

 Dangerous Toys for Girls